-I learned that if I was going to sustain this journey if I was going to SURVIVE this journey then I couldn’t fight Autism.
-It was bigger than me.
+I realized that if I was going to SUSTAIN this long, expensive, and challenging Biomed | functional medicine root-cause process and SURVIVE this journey, I could not fight the Autism.
+It was bigger and more powerful than me.

 I decided I had to stop reading about Autism.
-I had to stop hyper-focusing on the underlying causes, stop focusing and talking about the underlying medical problems or about his behaviors.
-I was working with healthcare professionals who were constantly giving me papers to read.
+I had to stop every thought being about the horrific Autism behaviors.
+I even had to stop hyper-focusing and talking about the underlying medical problems.
+The Biomed | functional medicine healthcare professionals constantly gave me papers to read.
 I was trying to learn all these complicated medical concepts and jargon.
 I was going mad.
-I already was angry and depressed.
-I was managing suicidal thoughts daily.
-I realized if I’m going to make it through this I have to love my son, not fight the Autism.
+I was already angry and depressed and managing daily suicidal ideations.
+I realized if I was going to make it through this, I had to love my son, not fight or make everything about the pathology.

-It changed everything.
-I started talking to my child-like he understood everything even though he looked like he was in a far, far distant galaxy.
+I started talking to my child like he understood everything even though he looked like he was in a far, far distant galaxy.
 I started speaking words of healing in our home, talking about all the great things we are doing and the blessings we have and that we are going to be ok-we know what’s going on-we’ve got this.
+I started telling my son who he really is, my baby who loves to climb trees, play in the mud, and loved to have fun.
+Whose smile and squeals of delight were like sunshine.
 We know the tremendous fear we feel as parents when Autism is present in our home.
 I tried to imagine the fear my son must feel for feeling so much pain, for only having his behaviors as communication.

 “We have to feel well to have fun.
 And we want to have way more fun.”
 Kara Ware

 “Watch your thoughts, for they become actions.
 Watch your actions, for they become your words.
 Watch your words, for they become your habits.
 Watch your habits, for they become your character.
 Watch your character, for it becomes your destiny.”
+Lao Tsu